Terms to help you get to know Menlo School

-Student Life: The Student Life Office is the place to go when you have a question (of any type), want to discuss an idea for an activity or program, or just want to hang out and talk.
+Student Life: In the Upper School, the Student Life Office is the place to go when you have a question (of any type), want to discuss an idea for an activity or program, or just want to hang out and talk.
 Who can you find there:

 - Tony Lapolla - Dean of Students

-- Abby Baez - Assistant to the Dean of Students
+- Victoria Cruikshank - Assistant to the Dean of Students

 - Joan Barada - School Nurse

 - Nina Keebler - School Counselor